-(3T) 3 credits PREREQUISITE: MTH 092 (Developmental Algebra II) or MTH 098 (Elementary Algebra) or appropriate mathematics placement score
+(3T) 3 credits PREREQUISITE: A grade of "C" or better in MTH 092 (Developmental Algebra II) or MTH 098 (Elementary Algebra) or appropriate mathematics placement score

 This course provides a study of algebraic techniques such as linear equations and inequalities, quadratic equations, systems of equations, and operations with exponents and radicals.
 Functions and relations are introduced and graphed with special emphasis on linear and quadratic functions.
 This course does not apply toward the general core requirement for mathematics for AS degrees.